hudmarc/FFO-FishNet-Floating-Origin/README.md

 > Add the Floating Origin Condition to the default observers of the `ObserverManager` in order to hide clients in different offset groups from eachother.
 Note the Condition has not been fully tested as of writing this Readme.

 > The current "best practice" is to separate your "game world" from your "manager world".
 You can use FishNet's `DefaultScene` component in order to automatically load the game world when needed.
-The idea behind this is to avoid cloning of the `NetworkManager` and attached `FOManager` but both modules should be able to tolerate cloning.
+The idea behind this is to avoid cloning the `NetworkManager` and attached `FOManager` but both modules should be able to tolerate cloning.

 ### FOClient: